This vignette will introduce you to honeybee colony events. SIMplyBee

 If we inspect the split, we see that it contains 30% of the workers,

-status is turned to TRUE
+the split status is turned to TRUE, and the

-status is turned to FALSE
+production status is turned to FALSE, since in

 reality, these small colonies would not be productive.